LoVE BiTES is an extremely successful Respectful Relationships Education Program for young people aged 15-17 years.

 There are now a number of available facilitators on the Northern Beaches from multiple agencies/organisations who have completed the Love Bites facilitators training.
-The program is free.
-If you would like to make an enquiry and have Love Bites at your school, please call Jan Schatz on 9977 1066 or use this contact form:
+The program comes at no cost to schools or students.
+If you would like to make an enquiry and have LoVE BiTES at your school, please use this contact form:

 - Knowledge: youth-led collaborative learning